tiagocbarbosa/myFirstReactNativeApp/README.md

 This is AwesomeProject, my very first cross plataform app using React Native technology.
 I created it as a test.

+### Info
+Open the 'App.js' file to check the code.

 ### Tecnologies envolved
 `react-js` `react-native` `props` `state`